 This homemade mild taco seasoning is quick and easy to make!
 I personally prefer to make a DIY taco seasoning over a package of taco seasoning, as it has a more robust flavor, yet is not as spicy.

-I’ve included tips on how to adjust the spice level of this recipe below, in case you do have someone that prefers spicy.
-This recipe makes enough seasoning for 1 pound of meat.
+This recipe is mild on the spice level, however there are tips included if you want to increase the spiciness.
+The recipe makes enough seasoning for 1 pound of meat.
 I recommend doubling the recipe and saving some for later if you plan to make this frequently!

 Reasons This Works

 - This kid friendly taco mix is easy!
 In fact, it’s so easy, your kids can help make it.
 All you do is measure spices and mix them together.

 - The spice level is adjustable.
 This is very mild for those who do not like spice.
 If you have someone that can tolerate spice, add a pinch of cayenne pepper.

 - The taco seasoning accomodates many dietary needs.
 It is gluten free, dairy free, soy free and vegan! (always double check lables!)